-Additional Details

-Subject/Course Level: Public Health/Graduate

-Grading: Letter grade.
-Instructor: Hosang

-Interdisciplinary Health Seminar: Read Less [-]
+Changemaker Microcourse: Read Less [-]

-PB HLTH 290 Health Issues Seminars 1 - 4 Units
+PB HLTH W290A Public Health Short Seminar 1 - 4 Units

-Terms offered: Fall 2022, Spring 2022, Fall 2021
+Terms offered: Not yet offered

-A discussion of current developments and issues in public health of interest to faculty and students of the department as a whole.
+A discussion of current developments and issues in public health of interest to graduate students of the department as a whole.
 Content varies from semester to semester depending upon current issues and interests.

-Health Issues Seminars: Read More [+]
+Public Health Short Seminar: Read More [+]

 Rules & Requirements

-Repeat rules: Course may be repeated for credit without restriction.
+Repeat rules: Course may be repeated for credit when topic changes.
+Students may enroll in multiple sections of this course within the same semester.

 Hours & Format

 Fall and/or spring: 15 weeks - 1-4 hours of seminar per week

+Online: This is an online course.

 Additional Details

 Subject/Course Level: Public Health/Graduate

-Grading: The grading option will be decided by the instructor when the class is offered.
+Grading: Letter grade.

-Health Issues Seminars: Read Less [-]

-PB HLTH 291A Preparation for Public Health Practice 2 Units

-Terms offered: Fall 2022, Spring 2022, Fall 2021

-Series of skills-based workshops and sessions to introduce students to specialized leadership competencies needed in the public health workplace.
+Public Health Short Seminar: Read Less [-] PB HLTH 291A Preparation for Public Health Practice 2 Units Terms offered: Fall 2023, Spring 2023, Fall 2022 Series of skills-based workshops and sessions to introduce students to specialized leadership competencies needed in the public health workplace.
 These workshops complement the School of Public Health's (SPH) core curriculum and are selected based on the Council on Linkages between Academia and Public Health Practice, and regular feedback from public health practitioners, faculty and students.
 Workshop facilitators include UC Berkeley faculty, public health practitioners and consultants with expertise in the topic areas.
 Designed to teach the core public health skills relevant to pre-internship preparation and prepare students for professional success.
-Cases draw on past scenarios/ challenges experienced in the PH field.
+Cases draw on past scenarios/challenges experienced in the PH field.
+Preparation for Public Health Practice: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of workshop and 1 hour of discussion per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Preparation for Public Health Practice: Read More [+]
+Preparation for Public Health Practice: Read Less [-]

+PB HLTH 291C Public Health Leadership 3 Units

+Terms offered: Not yet offered

+The DrPH Leadership and Practice course is designed to be an interactive series of learning sessions for first and second year students in the DrPH Program at the School of Public Health.
+The course will give each student an opportunity to develop an understanding of leadership, apply leadership to public health practice, and develop individually as a leader.

+Public Health Leadership: Read More [+]

 Rules & Requirements

-Repeat rules: Course may be repeated for credit without restriction.
+Repeat rules: Course may be repeated for credit with advisor consent.

 Hours & Format

-Fall and/or spring: 15 weeks - 2 hours of workshop and 1 hour of
+Fall and/or spring: 15 weeks - 3 hours of seminar per week

-discussion per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.
+Instructor: Lachance

-Preparation for Public Health Practice: Read Less [-] PB HLTH 292 Seminars for M.P.H.
-Students 1 - 4 Units Terms offered: Fall 2022, Summer 2022 Second 6 Week Session, Spring 2022 Current topics and special issues in the health field.
+Public Health Leadership: Read Less [-]

+PB HLTH 292 Seminars for M.P.H.
+Students 1 - 4 Units

+Terms offered: Fall 2023, Summer 2023 Second 6 Week Session, Spring

+Current topics and special issues in the health field.
 Seminars for M.P.H.
+Students: Read More [+]

+Rules & Requirements

+Repeat rules: Course may be repeated for credit without restriction.

+Hours & Format

+Fall and/or spring: 15 weeks - 1-4 hours of seminar per week

+Summer: 6 weeks - 2-10 hours of seminar per week

+Additional Details

-Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 1-4 hours of seminar per week Summer: 6 weeks - 2.5-10 hours of seminar per week Additional Details Subject/Course Level: Public Health/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Subject/Course Level: Public Health/Graduate

+Grading: The grading option will be decided by the instructor when the class is offered.

 Seminars for M.P.H.
-Students: Read Less [-] PB HLTH 293 Doctoral Seminar 1 - 4 Units Terms offered: Fall 2022, Spring 2022, Fall 2021 Discussion and analysis of dissertation research projects, as well as of conceptual and methodological problems in planning and conducting health research.
+Students: Read Less [-]

+PB HLTH 293 Doctoral Seminar 1 - 4 Units

+Terms offered: Fall 2023, Spring 2023, Fall 2022

+Discussion and analysis of dissertation research projects, as well as of conceptual and methodological problems in planning and conducting

+health research.